 Some babies with lip tie may manage to feed and gain weight adequately in the first few weeks, but as they grow, they may struggle to maintain a full milk supply.
-Feeds are often long and frequent throughout the day and baby always seems to be dissatisfied.
+Feeds are often long and frequent throughout the day, and the baby always seems to be dissatisfied.
 Lip ties do not only adversely affect breastfeeding.
-It can also affect jaw and dental development, and this in turn can affect chewing, swallowing and digestion.
+It can also affect jaw and dental development, and this, in turn, can affect chewing, swallowing and digestion.

 Some babies will be able to breastfeed with a lip tie, while others will have immense difficulties.
 This is because the tightness of the frenulum may be different in children, and the degree of tightness is what causes the varying consequences.